Welcome to the Streeter Lab at Marquette University

 August 13th, 2022

 Showing support for Wisconsin Adaptive Sports Association

 We showed up and participated in the WASA 400 to help raise money for adaptive sports equipment for those in need around the state.
 The goal was to complete a lofty goal of 400 miles in two hours.
-We didn't quite reach it this year, but we did manage to do 167 miles.
-We got this next year!
-For more on WASA see: https://www.wasa.org/home
+We worked hard and managed to complete 167 miles!

 July 1st, 2022